The UK Zero-Waste & Plastic-Free Makeup Brands To Know

-To help support the running costs of Moral Fibres, this post contains affiliate links, denoted by *.
-Moral Fibres may earn a small commission, at no extra cost to readers, on items that have been purchased through those links.
-This income helps keep this site running.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
+This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 A couple of precious makeup items of mine have just run out.
 A lovely peachy cream blush, and some black eyeshadow that I use to line my eyes.